ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 ------------------------------------------------

 Although the terms *package* and *library* are often used interchangeably, there is a key difference between them.
-A Python package is a collection of Python modules and subpackages, while a Python library is a collection of Python packages.
+As shown in the following image, a Python package is a collection of Python modules and subpackages, while a Python library is a collection of Python packages.
-:numref:`python pkg lib diag` exposes this.

 .. include:: diag/python_library_diag.rst